dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 alt="custom hatches" number="2"
 caption="Customized limestone hatch in action." %}

-In fact, our custom limestone hatch is now ready to be used with Matplotlib object that accepts `hatch` as an argument: most polygons including `bar`, `fill_between`, `fill_betweenx`, `contourf`, and children of `Polygon`.
+In fact, our custom limestone hatch is now ready to be used with any Matplotlib object that accepts `hatch` as an argument: most polygons including `bar`, `fill_between`, `fill_betweenx`, `contourf`, and children of `Polygon`.
 This means it can be used in a wide variety of charts made with Matplotlib like lithology logs, wire-line & petrophyscial logs, chronostratigraphic charts, maps, _etc._

 ## Where next?